ARP Odyssey: Odyssey Mk I (Model 2800)

 ARP Odysseys produced between 1972 and 1975, referred to as Mk I, were white-faced Odysseys that used a 2-pole voltage-controlled filter, which were similar to Oberheim SEM modules.
-Some late models used a black and orange color scheme and include CV/gate jacks like the later Mk II.
+Some late models used a black and gold color scheme and include CV/gate jacks like the later Mk II.
 These earlier units contained a greater number of internal adjustments and were slightly more difficult to calibrate.